Encanto as a Plural Allegory

 - After sharing her memory, Abuela says "I was given a miracle.
 A second chance.
 And I was so afraid to lose it that I forgot who our miracle was for."
 We have another chance to reparent our system kids, to take care of ourselves, protect ourselves, and reclaim our life — for all of us.
 Not just for some elite chosen of our system members.

 - "You suffered so much, all alone, so it would never happen again.
 We were saved because of you… And nothing would ever be broken that we can't fix together."
 How is it that Abuela suffered all alone, when she had all these family members?
 Because the family is the key for everyone.
 Abuela isn't alone.
 And everyone working together can save the family.
+It's the same for plural systems; it's not the host versus the alters, everyone is equal, everyone working together can live a shared life, and keep the system safe.

 Maybe it's Not an Allegory?